libretro/docs/docs/library/dolphin.md

 ## Features

-Frontend-level settings or features that the PPSSPP core respects.
+Frontend-level settings or features that the Dolphin core respects.

 | Feature           | Supported |
 |-------------------|:---------:|